Hure-herd/REMS-Carpet-Addition/docs/rules_en.md

 * Categories: `REMS` , `Survival` ,`Experimental`

 ## StringDupeReintroduced
+#### When MC>=1.21.2 can use it
 Reintroduced the line-stirring feature, and you can continue to use the line-stirring machine through this rule.
-(Minecraft>=1.21.2 can be enabled)

 * Default Value: `false`
 * Optional Parameters: `true`, `false`